guppyexpress/AvaliHub/README.md

 # 404

-the 404.html has to stay outside of any folder for the redirect to the 404, and as of testing the 404 100% works now
+the 404.html has to stay outside of any folder for the redirect to the 404 ON GITHUB PAGES ONLY, and as of testing the 404 100% works now